-5. Open the latches on both sides of the memory slot at the same time 1 and then remove the memory module 2.
+5. Open the latches on both sides of the memory slot at the same time 1.
+Then remove the memory module 2.

-Place the notched end of the new memory module toward the contact edge side of the memory slot.
+6. Place the notched end of the new memory module toward the contact edge side of the memory slot.
 Insert the memory module 1 into the slot at an angle of about 20 degrees.
 Pivot the memory module downward until it snaps into place 2.
 Ensure that the memory module is firmly installed in the slot and cannot be moved easily.
+Then release the hand holding the film.